 If you will be doling out a considerable amount of money – say, on pieces of furniture, go for classic pieces.
 These are not only timeless and versatile; they tend to be easier to repair as well.
 For example, simple couches are always much easier to reupholster than kitschy designs which often require special materials.

 2. Upgrade what you already have

 Most of the time, you do not need new items.
 You just need some contact paper, paint, a staple gun, and other repair materials and tools.

-Elevating the look of your home can be cheaper than you initially intended it to be if you work with what you already have.
+Elevating your home’s look can be cheaper than you initially intended to be if you work with what you already have.
+If your home already has a theme, like the Italian-inspired interiors of Portofino South’s houses, you can easily curate furniture and decoration pieces to work on that given style.
 The worn-out appearance of your couches, the paint peeling on your bed, the hard dining chairs you own – you can make them better by taking the DIY route in improving their appearance.

 Take a lesson from interior designers who always say that sprucing up the look of your home and furnishings is often just a matter of buying a can of paint and different hardware from the home depot.

 3. Direct money toward “fixing” tools

 Having the necessary basic tools on hand will make repairs and other home maintenance efforts easier and cheap.

 Aside from keeping the basic hammer, nails, screwdrivers, pliers and various types of screws, get yourself a good drill kit, a heavy duty pair of scissors and a staple gun to help keep your home in proper working order.

 4. Use your credit card’s cashback rewards program